 You can now exit the Settings app.

-Alternatively, use the steps below to enable or disable the virtual touchpad:
+Alternatively, use the steps below to turn the virtual touchpad on or off:

 - First, press and hold (or right-click) the taskbar, then select Taskbar settings.